 Online businesses serving EU and international markets.

 Figures per the ZEC regime (Art.
 28 et seq., REF Canario).
-Reductions apply for knowledge-intensive and job-intensive activities.
+Certain requirements are modulated by island and by activity; we confirm the figures applicable to your case against the authorisation in force.
 Subject to ZEC Consortium authorisation, which grants ZEC status.
 Montclare and Fimax coordinate through licensed local providers; a Spanish notary executes the incorporation.
 We help confirm the exact figures for your case with your advisers.

 A founder-led digital platform group asked whether its software, platform management, technical support and commercial operations could move into a Canary Islands ZEC environment while keeping the group clean, defensible and operationally real.